eric-bach/task-genie/docs/docs/getting-started/installation.md

 ## Method 1: Azure DevOps Extension

 The [Task Genie Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=AMA.task-genie) provides the quickest and most user-friendly way to get started with Task Genie.
 It adds a `Generate Tasks` button directly to your User Story work item forms that can be used to trigger **Task Genie**.
+The extension can also be installed on Epic and Feature work item forms.

 ![Extension](../../static/img/azure_devops_user_story.png)